-A Child Restraint System designed for children up to 15 months of age shall be rearward facing and accommodate at least a child with a stature of 83 cm;
+A rearward facing Enhanced Child Restraint System designed for children up to 15 months of age shall be accommodate a child with a stature uo tp 83 cm at the least;

-A forward facing Child Restraint System shall not be designed to accommodate a stature below 71 cm;
+A forward facing Enhanced Child Restraint System shall not be designed to accommodate a stature below 76 cm;

 A convertible seat in its rearward facing configuration shall be able to accommodate a child with a stature up to 83 cm.
 This shall not preclude a child stature greater than 83 cm.

-The use of rearward facing Child Restraint System may be applied to any age of child.
+The use of rearward facing Enhanced Child Restraint System may be applied to any age of child.According to the category as defined by Table 2, the Non-Integral Enhanced Child Restraint System and the child shall be secured in a vehicle seating position :

+For the i-Size Booster Seat category, by means of the adult safety seat belt and possibly with optional ISOFIX attachments, if these are stowable (see Regulation No 16, Annex 17, Appendix 5, Figure 1, Detail B).

+For the specific vehicle booster seat category, by means of the adult safety seat belt and possibly with attachments designed by the manufacturer of the Enhanced Child Restraint System, secured to anchorages as designed by the vehicle manufacturer.

+Table 2 - Possible configurations of Non-Integral Enhanced Child Restraint Systems for type approval